lmarusich/rmcorrShiny/JOSS paper/paper.md

-We previously developed the ``rmcorr`` R package [@R-rmcorr] to make the repeated measures correlation technique widely available for researchers; it has since also been adapted as a function in the Pingouin statistics package [@Vallat2018] for Python.
+We previously developed the ``rmcorr`` R package [@R-rmcorr] to make the repeated measures correlation technique widely available for researchers; it has since also been adapted as a function in the ``Pingouin`` statistics package [@Vallat2018] for Python.
 However, the use of both of these packages requires some facility with  programming languages and thus they are not universally accessible.

 Here we introduce the ``rmcorrShiny`` application, which provides an intuitive graphical interface for computing and plotting the repeated measures correlation (see Figure 1 below demonstrating the application using brain area volume and age data from Raz [-@raz2005regional]).

 The primary features of ``rmcorrShiny`` include:

-* The ability to import data in different file formats or use one of four included sample datasets.
+* The ability to import data in a variety of different file formats or to use one of four included sample datasets.
 * The display of raw output from ``rmcorr`` as well as formatted output for reporting results.